Opening TimesMon: 12pm -10pm

 Believe it or not, Jacobs Well public house has been going strong since 1892.
 Still recognisable from old photos, the pub melds the charm and character of a period building, with 21st century living.
 In the main bar area there’s a cosy traditional open fire while wooden beams decorate the restaurant area, which leads to a new, wooden-fronted gin bar.

-Today, the Jacobs Well is run by husband and wife team, Amanda and Richard, who took over in 2018.
-Being a highly-trained chef, Richard has always been involved in pubs and restaurants, and it wasn’t long before Amanda was converted to the idea of running a pub.
+Today, the Jacobs Well is run by Amanda, who took over in 2018 with her late husband, Richard (pictured with Amanda above).
+Being a highly-trained chef, it was originally Richard’s idea to run the Jacobs Well and Amanda was soon onboard.
 Indeed, when the couple married in 2019, naturally they chose the Jacobs Well for their wedding reception.

-Thanks to Richard’s skill as a chef, the Jacobs Well is known for its quality food.
-Sourced locally where possible, all food is prepared fresh to order by Richard and his team.
+The Jacobs Well is known for its quality food.
+Sourced locally where possible, all food is prepared fresh to order by the talented kitchen team.

 “Our main menu is filled with pub favourites as well as a range of Jacobs Well Signature dishes.
 These used to be on our specials menu but were so popular we could never take them off, so we decided to add them to the main menu,” explained Amanda.